ydigikat/NeoTrellis-IDF/README.md

 The code is largely self-explanatory exporting an API trimmed to bare minimum to handle my own use cases.

-The driver is stateless meaning, for example,  that you cannot ask it what colour an LED is currently displaying - you need to manage that yourself.
+The driver is stateless meaning, for example, that you can set but not get the colour of a key.

 The example targets the ESP32-S3 but will work with most other variants.